Smarts in the Nodes not the Network

 - Implement integration adapters to isolate the technicalities of integration, and anti-corruption layers to isolate the translation of business data, between bounded contexts.

 - When data needs to be exposed or exported outside the service boundary, wrap this communication in a service layer rather than allowing consumers to access the data directly.
-This helps prevent business logic leaking out of the system.
+This helps prevent business logic leaking out of the system and avoids accidental coupling that may constrain future change.